 Unlocking the dream to becoming a foster carer is a huge step and one that many have thought about for a long time; subsequently, they wait until the time is right before making their dream a reality.

-The dream to foster is usually inspired, for many, by personal experiences, which becomes the motivation to foster; subsequently, over time, the motivation to foster grows stronger.
+The dream to foster is usually inspired, for many, by firsthand experiences, which becomes the motivation to foster; subsequently, over time, the motivation to foster grows stronger.
 Sadly, the time we thought we had for planning is gone.
-Coronavirus has affected almost every household; we know now the time we thought we had planned doesn’t exist.
+Coronavirus has affected every household; now we know the time we thought we had planned doesn’t exist.

 Coronavirus has brought change that we neither wanted nor welcomed; however, it has given a window of opportunity to make our fostering dreams come alive earlier than anticipated.
 Our lives and attitudes changed, especially in our homes and families.
 Consequently, we now make decisions about our futures that we never expected, and for many people, the motivation for fostering has become even stronger.